-- Yang X, Zhao H, Kosma DK, Tomasi P, Dyer JM, Li R, Liu X, Jenks MA, Lü S (2017) Arabidopsis ACYL-COA DESATURASE-LIKE4 (ADS4) involvement in the production of cuticular wax mono-unsaturated primary alcohols and cutin monomers.
-Plant Physiology (submitted).
+- Yang X, Zhao H, Kosma DK, Tomasi P, Dyer JM, Li R, Liu X, Jenks MA, Lü S 2017.
+The acyl desaturase CER17 is involved in producing wax unsaturated primary alcohols and cutin monomers.
+Plant Physiology 173:1109-1124.

-- Popovsky-Sarid S, Borovsky Y, Faigenboim A, Parsons EP, Lohrey GT, Alkalai-Tuvia S, Fallik E, Jenks MA, Paran I 2016.
+- Popovsky-Sarid S, Borovsky Y, Faigenboim A, Parsons EP, Lohrey GT, Alkalai-Tuvia S, Fallik E, Jenks MA, Paran I 2017.
 Genetic and biochemical analysis reveals linked QTLs determining natural variation for post-harvest water loss in pepper (Capsicum) fruit.
-Theoretical and Applied Genetics DOI: 10.1007/s00122-016-2825-9.
+Theoretical and Applied Genetics 130:445-459.